|2.||Storm's foes and allies|

 But now, THINK OUT OF THE BOX!

 Utilize this element of surprise to your advantage.
-A good Storm player can play mind games with the opponent.
+A good Storm player can and should play mind games with the opponent.
 Just when that Vengeful Spirit thinks she can kill you with a Magic Missile, use your ultimate to dodge it.
 Even if you see that your mana is so low that you can barely initiate your ultimate, still try to time the your ultimate, so that you don't waste your last speck of mana.
 Sometimes, a half second Ball Lightning can save you from a Fissure of death.

 In this section, I will be discussing how you should face the common mid-laners.
 Yes, dual mid is a thing, but I will not be commenting on that.
 One thing to remember is that for most of the below matchups, the difficulty will greatly drop after you get your Orchid Malevolence.